rxweb/rxweb/docs/reactive-form-validators/validation-decorators/required.md

 ---
 title: required
-description: Required validation decorator will check that value is entered or not in the property.
-If user not enter any value then the property will become invalid.
-To use the required decorator on particular property.
+description: Required validation decorator will check that value is entered or not in the property, If user not enter any value then the property will become invalid.
 author: rxcontributortwo
 ---
 # When to use